 - A couple of weeks prior to the trip, the Museum will provide the names of the teaching groups your school is assigned, which is correlated to the number of classrooms visiting.
-Classrooms will not be divided due to the current COVID-19 pandemic. - Please assign the teaching group names and inform all adults (including chaperones) and students before programming day.
+Classrooms may have to be dissolved into teaching groups to ensure all students from your school can attend on the assigned days. - Please assign the teaching group names and inform all adults (including chaperones) and students before programming day.
 This will allow for a quicker transition from bus unloading to orientation. - Each teaching group is led by an adult group leader provided by the school.
 This is usually a classroom teacher. - Please do not change the number or names of the teaching groups provided by the Museum. - The Museum reserves the right to adjust the number of teaching groups and group leaders based on your student numbers upon arrival. - Please contact us prior to your visit if there are any additional needs (allergies, wheelchair users, visually impaired, etc.) that we should be aware of.
 This will allow our instructors to better prepare for your visit.

+Free Time

-Free Time - Free Time is available at our agriculturally themed playground.
-This option must be chosen on the registration form and will replace Destination Ag staff taught lesson. - No Museum staff are assigned to classes during the Free Time session.
-Teachers are responsible for their students. - More than one classroom may be assigned to Free Time during one session.
+- Free Time is available at our agriculturally themed playground.
+This option must be chosen when choosing which sessions to take.
+Free Time will replace a Destination Ag staff taught lesson. - No Museum staff are assigned to classes during the Free Time session.
+Teachers are responsible for their students. - More than one teaching group may be assigned to Free Time during the same session.